ganindu7/deepnotes/topics/utils/kubernetes_on_dgx_notes.md

 *Control plane components can have some impact on CPU intensive tasks and conversely, CPU or HDD/SSD intensive tasks can have a high impact on your control plane components.*

+This document is an adaptation of the [nvidia-guide](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) for datacenter, k8 setup.

+### Control plane components

 Ideally use CPU-only (GPU Free) master nodes to run the control plane components:

 # [`kubeadm` pre-requisites][KUBEADM-PRE-REQS]